tdongsi/tdongsi.github.io/source/_posts/Vertica/2015-12-09-set-up-three-node-vertica-sandbox-vms-on-mac.markdown

 echo never > /sys/kernel/mm/redhat_transparent_hugepage/enabled
 ```

 Those issues are the most common issues that I frequently encountered.
-For other issues, more discussions and troubleshooting tips, check "Troubleshooting" section below.
+For other issues, more discussions and troubleshooting tips, check [this "Troubleshooting" post](/blog/2016/03/13/vertica-installation-troubleshooting-tips/).
 Remember to shutdown Vertica database before rebooting one or more nodes in the VM cluster.

 After making sure Vertica is running on the three VMs, follow the steps from [here](https://my.vertica.com/docs/7.1.x/HTML/index.htm#Authoring/GettingStartedGuide/InstallingAndConnectingToVMart/QuickInstallation.htm) to create a Vertica database.